Azure/AML-Kubernetes/docs/attach-compute.md

-# Attach Azure Arc-enabled Kubernetes cluster to AML workspace
+# Create a compute target - attach Arc cluster to AML workspace

+## Create a compute target via AML Studio UI

-It is easy to attach Azure Arc enabled Kuberenetes cluster to AML workspace, you can do so from AML Studio UI portal.
-In most cases, you can use simple attach scenario for endpoint creation and model deployment.
+It is easy to attach Azure Arc-enabled Kubernetes cluster to AML workspace, you can do so from AML Studio UI portal.

-## Simple compute attach scenario
+### Simple compute attach scenario

 1. Go to AML studio portal, Compute > Attached compute, click "+New" button, and select "Kubernetes (Preview)"